Alpine Loop in CO is truly a backcountry experience

-Alpine Loop is a spectacular drive with a length of 101km (63 miles) located in the San Juan Mountains of Southwestern Colorado, USA.
+Alpine Loop is the name of a spectacular drive located in the San Juan Mountains of Colorado, USA.
 The road climbs up two 12,000-foot passes (Engineer Pass and Cinnamon Pass) and is recommended for high clearance four wheel drive with short wheel base.

 How long does it take to drive the Alpine Loop in Colorado?

-The road is winding, in some places only wide enough for one vehicle, and in many places bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
+The drive is not easy.
+It has narrow parts, hairpin bends, rocks, and dangerous drop offs.
+Uphill traffic has right-of-way.
+Recommended if you are not afraid of heights.
+Stay on your side of the road on blind curves.
+Honk to warn on-coming traffic.
 The trail leaves pavement and people behind, crossing the remote, rugged, spectacular heart of the San Juan Mountains.
 It's demanding - the two 12,000-foot passes (Cinnamon and Engineer) require a high-clearance 4-wheel-drive vehicle - but the well-prepared motorist reaps unparalleled rewards: pristine mountain views, hiking and biking trails, great camping opportunities, and ample solitude.
 The place is now literally crawling with ATV’s, dirt bikes, and small 4x4 vehicles coming and going every which way.
-It’s usually open from late May through October, depending on snow depths and damage from spring run-off.
+Remember to bring a full tank of gas and extra food/water.